 If the screen isn’t waterproof, use a small amount of water on a microfiber cloth to clean it.

-Different band materials call for different cleaning methods: nylon bands can be cleaned with a mixture of dish detergent and water, metal bands with a lint-free cloth and water, and leather bands with water and a microfiber cloth.
+Keep in mind that different band materials call for different cleaning methods: nylon bands can be cleaned with a mixture of dish detergent and water, metal bands with a lint-free cloth and water, and leather bands with water and a microfiber cloth.

-To clean, Good Housekeeping recommends removing the batteries and then using a cloth dampened with a cleaning agent to wipe the surface.
+Good Housekeeping recommends removing the batteries and then using a cloth dampened with a cleaning agent to wipe the surface.
 A cotton swab can be used for cleaning in between buttons.

 Badges and plastic ID cards should be cleaned regularly with an antibacterial or alcohol wipe.